 For those who want to know where and how to donate their bodies after their deaths, the process is simple now.
 ORGAN India has created an online Body Donation Directory to facilitate Body Donation everywhere in India.
-Read to see how this simple process works.
+Read to see how this simple the Directory works.

 One way of bridging the gap between the supply and demand of human organs is to promote organ Donation after Circulatory Death (DCD).
 For this, withdrawal of care guidelines for terminally ill patients is desperately required in India.